arjanvelovic/arjanvelovic/README.md

 ## About Me
-Hello, I'm an aerospace engineer venturing into software.
-Proficient in Python, JavaScript, React, and Flask, I recently completed Coding Temple's bootcamp.
-Eager to merge aerospace insights with tech, I'm passionate about innovation and continuous learning.
-Let's connect and explore possibilities at the intersection of aerospace and software!
+Hello, I'm an ambitious software engineer with five years of aerospace experience, driven by a passion for growth and learning.
+I have expertise in full-stack development, specializing in Python, JavaScript, React, Flask and SQL for robust and scalable web applications.
+Eager to apply engineering expertise and coding skills to contribute effectively to the software development arena.

 ### Programming/Markup Langauges:
 ![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)